...

 If you like creating yoga class themes, like this one, you’ll want to look at my blog post 101 Perfect Poses For A Peak Pose-Themed Yoga Lesson Plan.

-If you want to streamline your yoga lesson planning process, check out my online Yoga Genie Lesson Planner.
+If you want to streamline your yoga lesson planning process, check out my Online Yoga Lesson Planner.

 And if you’ve read down here, you might as well get your paws on 37 of my free Yoga lesson plans.